sPro1ly0/DSA-Big-O/drills.md

 #### What is the runtime of your algorithm?

 Exponential time O(2^n).
 The amount of moves increases very quickly with increasing number of disks.
 Many recursive calls and operations are required to complete the alogrithm.

+## 12. Iterative version
+### Solve the drills 1 - 7 from your previous checkpoint (Recursion) iteratively.

+## 13. Recursive Big O
+### Take your solutions from the recursive exercises that you completed in the previous checkpoint and identify the time complexities (big O) of each of them.

+## 14. Iterative Big O
+### Take your solutions from the iterative exercises today and identify the time complexities (big O) of each of them.